 Tractors are more than Machinery at the Toppen Farm

 Todd enjoys restoring model toy tractors.
-His goal was to find all the tractors he had when he was growing up and he is close to achieving this goal.
-He has the first tractor that he ever drove, the first tractor his dad purchased, and many more to represent monumental moments on their farm.
-It was great to hear the stories behind each one and how he customized them to tell a story about their family history.
+His goal was to find all the tractors he had when he was growing up, and he is close to achieving this goal.
+He has the first tractor that he ever drove, the first tractor his dad purchased, and many more to represent family milestones on their farm – all of them with a personal story that Todd shares with pride.

 The Toppen family has been farming for more than 100 years in Horace, North Dakota.
-Todd and his family farm the same ground that his parents purchased in 1958.
-They raise wheat and soybeans on their farm.
+Todd and his family farm the same ground that his parents purchased in 1958, raising wheat and soybeans.

 “There was never any question I wanted to farm when I got older,” said Todd.

 LeAnn and Todd met in high school.
 They went to their high school homecoming dance and have been together ever since.
 LeAnn also grew up in North Dakota in a family involved in agriculture.
 Her grandparents were farmers and her dad was a Case tractor dealer and a diesel mechanic.
 In addition to working on the farm, Leanne works at a local church.

 Todd and LeAnn have three children— Kyle, Erin and Leslie.
 Kyle, who graduated from the University of North Dakota with a degree in accounting, is active in the Toppen day-to-day farming operation.
 Once the crop is harvested, Kyle spends the winter months working as a farm tax accountant.
 Kyle says he has three busy seasons throughout the year planting, harvest, and tax season!
 Kyle, his wife, Mary, and their son, Oliver live in a second house on the Toppen farm.